toitware/ubx-message/README.md

 ```

 > [!IMPORTANT]
+> The minimum protocol version requried is stored in `MIN-PROTVER` (string) for
-> As this parser was originally written for the M8, the default protocol version
+> each message.
+As this parser was originally written for the M8, the default
-> for all message types is **`15.0`**.
+> protocol version for all message types is **`15.0`**.
 >
-> As the message definitions are tested and found to work with earlier chipsets,
+> As message definitions are tested and found to work with earlier chipsets, (or
-> (or ratified with documentation) these numbers will be updated and reduced to
+> ratified with documentation) these numbers will be updated and reduced to
 > reflect it.
+The documentation states that support will be dropped for some of
+> the older messages in later versions.
+Where this is known, it is recorded in
+> `MAX-PROTVER`.
 >
 > **It is up to the driver/user to compare these and take action on a mismatch -
 > this parser provides these as information only.**